General elections in Spain: Appointed senators

 Senators appointed by the autonomous communities are chosen by their legislative assemblies.
 The number of appointed senators varies in proportion to each community's population.
 Each autonomous community is allocated one initial senator, plus one more for every million inhabitants in its territory.
 At the end of each legislative session, the Permanent Deputation of the Senate determines the number of senators to be appointed in the new legislature.
 In the 14th Cortes Generales, there are 57 appointed senators.

 The selection of appointed senators is verified with respect to a criterion of attenuated majority representation, which gives primacies to the parties and coalitions with the most votes.

 Results

 The results of the general elections held in Spain since the passage of the Spanish Constitution in 1978.
 Voter participation and the majority party in elections to the Congress of Deputies and the Senate are shown.
-There have been 14 general elections held since 1978.
-The elections with the greatest participation were in 1982, and those with the least participation in 2019.
+There have been 15 general elections held since 1978.
+The elections with the greatest participation were in 1982, and those with the least participation in November 2019.